dniel/traefik-forward-auth0/README.md

 ### Auth0 configuration
 Add Applications to your Auth0 domain.
-The ForwardAuth-backend need to verify that the Acces Token is a valid and authentic JWT from Auth0 and it check that the audience is the expected from the loaded config.
+The ForwardAuth-backend need to verify that the Access Token is a valid and authentic JWT from Auth0 and it check that the audience is the expected from the loaded config.

 Quoted from [Auth0 documentation](https://auth0.com/docs/api-auth/tutorials/verify-access-token)